 and Founder of the TLC Trust

-area of greatly increased risks to sex workers.
+underground into a area of greatly increased risks to sex workers.
 This is unacceptable.
 The Swedish Model would also be extremely difficult and costly to enforce in the UK, and would divert resources from the prevention of trafficking.
-Most workers in the industry
+Most workers in

 A few thoughts about recent comments that the proposed "paying for sex" offence will be dropped following the government fact finding mission to Sweden and Netherlands.